Why Choose Us

 - Whether your child needs a simple heart repair, a complex procedure or a transplant, our surgical outcomes are among the best in the nation year after year.

 - See more of our outstanding statistics and outcomes.

 Experts Working Together, Ready to Partner with You

 - Our more than 40 pediatric cardiologists have experience diagnosing and treating every kind of heart problem.
 Whether your child’s heart condition is mild or critical, we offer any needed cardiac care in a child-focused, healing environment.

 - We will discuss your child’s condition and treatment options in ways you understand.
 Working closely with you and your child’s referring physician, we will create a treatment plan to meet your child’s unique needs.

 - Meet your care team.

 Complete, Lifelong Cardiac Care

 - If you are pregnant, learning more about your baby’s heart problems gives you more time to make decisions and plan care.
-The cardiologists in our Prenatal Diagnosis and Treatment Program can make fast, accurate diagnoses of congenital heart defects as early as 14 weeks’ gestation.
+The cardiologists in our Fetal Care and Treatment Center can make fast, accurate diagnoses of congenital heart defects as early as 14 weeks’ gestation.

 - Our Arrhythmia Program provides comprehensive treatment and evaluation to children and teens with heart rhythm problems from the simple to the complex.

 - We work with the University of Washington to provide an Adult Congenital Heart Disease program to protect your child’s long-term health as they grow and transition to adulthood.

 Advanced Treatments, Compassionate Care

 - We provide comprehensive care for pediatric heart failure — including medicines, pacemakers, mechanical pumps (ventricular assist devices) and surgery — that can help delay or avoid a heart transplant.

 - In our pediatric Cardiac Intensive Care Unit, we offer the most specialized care and advanced technology available, along with comfort and privacy for you and your child.